thefarmhub/awesome-farming-tech/readme.md

 # Aquaponic Technology [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A collection of valuable resources for making your own IoT aquaponic monitoring system.
+Aquaponics is the sustainable and regenerative next-gen soil-less farming method that uses fish to grow plants.
+This is a collection of valuable resources for making your own IoT aquaponic monitoring system.

 ## Contents